afmontes/canada-crs-calculator/README.md

 2. Comparing how different factors would affect your score
 3. Planning strategies to improve your score
 4. Understanding the impact of the 2025 changes on your Express Entry profile
+5. Exporting your results to PDF for record-keeping or sharing
+6. Your data is automatically saved in your browser's local storage

 ## Requirements

 - React.js
 - Tailwind CSS
+- jsPDF (for PDF export functionality)

 ## Installation